tldr-pages/tldr/pages/common/rnm.md

 `rnm -ns '{{/n/ /i/./e/}}' {{./*}}`

-- Append index with leading zeroes and with starting index 4:
+- Append an index with leading zeroes, starting at an index of 4:

 `rnm -ns '/n/ /id/./e/' -ifl 3 -inc 1 -si 4 ./*`